xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 subject (Refs.
 1-3).
 But the architecture of a compiler which is based on object-oriented approaches is vastly different than that of the more classical compiler we've been building.
-Again, it would seem to be entirely too much to change these horses in mid- stream.
+Again, it would seem to be entirely too much to change these horses in mid-stream.
 As I said, programming styles change.
 Who knows, it may be another six years before we finish this thing, and if we keep changing the code every time programming style changes, we may NEVER finish.